 Persian rugs are made up of a layout and a design which in general included one or a number of motifs.
 The Iran Carpet Company, a specialist in the subject, has attempted to classify Persian carpet designs and has carried out studies of thousands of rugs.
 Their results show that there have been slight alterations and improvements to almost all original designs.
 In its classification the company has called the original designs as the ‘main pattern’ and the derivatives as the ‘sub patterns’.

 HOW TO DIFFERENTIATE A MACHINE MADE ‘ORIENTAL DESIGN’ RUG

 1. Machine stitching can always be found along both sides of the rug.

-2. The sititching is normally dued to make it less noticeable.
+2. The stitching is normally dued to make it less noticeable.

 3. The design is often vague and indistinct.

-4. The back is covered with perectlt straight lines.
+4. The back is covered with perfectly straight lines.